dwsimkins/110-fall2018/README.md

 We will be using Discord, a group communication tool, for announcements, discussions, and Q&A about class activities and projects.
 We will also be using Google Docs for collaborative note-taking.
 We'll be discussing both of these tools in week 1.

 MyCourses will *only* be used for grading, quizzes, and submission of assignments, not for distribution of materials or communication.
-There will be links in myCourses pointing you to this Github repository and to our class Slack.
+There will be links in myCourses pointing you to this Github repository and to our class Discord.

 ## Course Organization
 Listening to a lecture is seldom the best way to learn a topic.
 As a result, when new topics are introduced I will expect you to complete the assigned readings or tutorials *before* the class where we discuss that topic.
 In most of our class meetings, I will give a lecture providing context and additional information about the assigned materials, and then we'll do an in-class exercise to get hands-on experience with the concepts being discussed.